Living in a block of flats? We install full-fibre infrastructure for landlords

 We work with landlords to install Complete Fibre

-Complete Fibre installations are arranged by your landlord as they are responsible for the communal areas in blocks of flats.
-We work directly with landlords on their digital infrastructure strategy, and install Complete Fibre infrastructure in buildings that are viable on the landlords behalf.
+We work directly with landlords on their digital infrastructure strategy, and install Complete Fibre infrastructure in buildings on the landlord’s behalf.
+Once is it installed, multiple ISPs can connect and offer residents their service.

 If you would like to have Complete Fibre installed in your building, please reach out to your landlord who can get in touch with us directly.